Johnfavour20/Computerized-Information-System-for-Business/README.md

 -   **User Authentication:** Secure registration and login system for multiple users.
 Each user has their own private data.
 -   **Dashboard:** At-a-glance overview of key metrics like total contacts, new contacts this month, and counts for specific categories.
--   **Literature Review Generator:** An AI-powered tool to generate comprehensive literature reviews on any topic using the Gemini API.
 -   **Contact Management:** Full CRUD (Create, Read, Update, Delete) functionality for contacts.
 -   **Category Management:** Organize contacts into customizable categories.
 -   **Powerful Search & Filtering:** Quickly find contacts with a real-time search and filter by category.